-Returning to Canada from Australia can be a bigger transition for most, both because the geography is so remote and because the lifestyle is quite different in Canada
+Returning to Canada from Australia can be big transition for most people because the lifestyle in Australia is quite different from that of Canada.

 What to bring: